SwissDataScienceCenter/renku-ui/doc/data_model.md

 This should be conceptually backend-agnostic, but this document provides a mapping to the GitLab API.

+# Guidelines

+Some information is provided by the system and is not editable.
+This belongs in a ```system``` subentity.

 # Recurring Keys

 ## metadata